-How to Grow Your Plant Onion Farm [Guide]
+21 Tips On How To Successfully Grow Your Onion Farm

-The Philippines has experienced shortage in supply of onions, a staple ingredient in many local and international dishes, pushing its prices high as local yields remain low and suspected import cartels control supply in the country, earning derision from high-ranking officials of the Department of Agriculture.
+The Philippines has experienced a shortage in the supply of onions, a staple ingredient in many local and international dishes.
+This results in a spike in its prices as local yields remain low and suspected import cartels control supply in the country.
+Growing your onion farm can help alleviate this demand.

-Onions are grown in certain regions in the Philippines — notably North Cotabato, Southern Leyte, Nueva Ecija, Isabela, Ilocos Norte and Mindoro where Vietnam’s VietGrow will setup demo farms — but should be adaptable for planting within the Philippine agricultural lands, often blessed with plenty of sunshine.
+Onions are grown in certain regions in the Philippines — notably North Cotabato, Southern Leyte, Nueva Ecija, Isabela, Ilocos Norte, and Mindoro where Vietnam’s VietGrow will setup varieties of demo onion farm — but should be adaptable for planting within the Philippine agricultural lands, often blessed with plenty of sunshine.

 Traditionally, farmers in the Philippines can only harvest onions once a year, unlike Vietnam’s three.

 According to the Department of Agriculture, production cost per hectare is estimated at P250,000 which will include fertilizers and farm development.
-Advanced methods of planting, better environment and seed quality is expected to increase yield between 12 to 15 metric tons per hectare.
-At a farm gate price of P60 per kilo will earn the farmer between P720,000 and P900,000 and a net profit of P470,000 to P650,000 per harvest.
+Advanced methods of planting, better environment, and seed quality is expected to increase yield between 12 to 15 metric tons per hectare.
+A farm gate price of P60 per kilo will earn the farmer between P720,000 and P900,000 and a net profit of P470,000 to P650,000 per harvest.

-- Barren lands are ideal locations for planting onions as each bulb is not shaded by other plants.
+- Barren land is an ideal location to develop an onion farm as each bulb is not shaded by other plants.

 - For sets plants or transplanted onions, plant the smaller sets 1 inch deep with 4 to 5 inches gap between each plant and in rows 12 to 18 inches apart.

 - Onions are root crops but as a planter, you should think of them as a leaf crops.
 This means planting onions should not be buried more than one inch under the soil.
 Doing so will restrict bulb growth.